unicef/giga-meter-backend/src/common/README.md

 1. **API Access Control**:
    - `allowedAPIs`: List of endpoints this category can access
-   - `notAllowedAPIs`: List of endpoints this category cannot access (overrides allowedAPIs)
+   - `notAllowedAPIs`: List of endpoints this category cannot access (used when you want to allow most endpoints and only restrict a few)

+   **NOTE**: You should set either `allowedAPIs` or `notAllowedAPIs`, not both.
+If `allowedAPIs` is non-null, it takes precedence:
+   - When `allowedAPIs` is specified: Only listed endpoints are accessible
+   - When `notAllowedAPIs` is specified: All endpoints EXCEPT those listed are accessible

 2. **Response Filtering**:
    - `responseFilters.include`: List of fields that should be included in responses (all other fields will be removed)